BULLY BREED RESCUE gone wrong!

 A case in Corpus Christi, TX results in NARWAI working with local officials to permanently improve animal welfare.

 LINK BELOW to video.
 WARNING: GRAPHIC!!
 Niger Madison is one of the men reported to have viciously murdered a dog in Bastrop LA on the evening of 7/8/2018.
 This killing follows the failure of Judge Carl Sharp to adequately sentence Boots Stanley and Steven Sadler after they pleaded guilty to felony animal cruelty for the killing of Choppa on video in August 2016.

-NARWAI is a 501c3 approved animal welfare organization.
-We seek accountability for harm and the protection of all animal life.
-We report only accurate and timely information.
-We provide structure, security and safe networking for our members.
-We educate on effective ways to advocate for animals so we can change perspective.
+NARWAI is a nonprofit animal welfare organization.
+We seek accountability for animal cruelty and to protect all animal life.
+We report only accurate, timely information.
+We provide structure, security and safe networking for our members and educate on effective ways to advocate for animals so we change perspective.
 By uniting we will have huge impact.
 By coming together we will complete our mission!